 In a large mixing bowl, beat the soft butter with erythritol and golden erythritol until light and fluffy.
-It should take about 45 seconds on medium speed.
+It should take about 45 seconds at medium speed.

-Stop the beater then add in egg, vanilla, almond extract, salt, baking soda and xanthan gum.
-I highly recommend xanthan gum as this adds a chewy texture to your cookies and it prevent the cookies to crumble easily.
+Stop the beater, then add in the egg, vanilla, almond extract, salt, baking soda, and xanthan gum.
+I highly recommend xanthan gum as this adds a chewy texture to your cookies, preventing the cookies from crumbling.

 Beat again on low speed until creamy.

 Beat in the almond flour on medium speed, adding the flour 1/2 cup at a time.
 The batter will be fluffy and more difficult to beat as it goes.
 That is what you want.